LESBAT-HEIG-VD/EcoDynElec/docs/examples/Execute_main_pipeline.rst

 Execution with configuration in a spreadsheet
 ---------------------------------------------

-A blank template of the spreadsheet can be obtained on the GitLab repository.
+A blank template of the spreadsheet can be obtained on the `GitLab repository <https://gitlab.com/fledee/ecodyn/-/blob/main/examples/Spreadsheet_example.xlsx>`__.

 .. code:: ipython3